tnrusso/covid-catcher/README.md

 ### Andrea
 - Front end for Login page
-- Fron end for Statistics page
+- Front end for Statistics page
 - Helped with mocked tests for app.py

 ### Tim
-- Navigation bar
+- Create navigation bar with links to the home, articles, faq, statistics and questionnaire page
-- Routing to direct users to different pages
+- Routing to direct users to different pages using the navigation bar
+- Route user to a "does not exist" page when user redirects themself to an nonexistent page
-- Front end for FAQ page
+- Front end for FAQ page + CSS styling
-- Front end for Article page
+- Front end for Article page + CSS styling
 - Heroku deployment

 # Pending work
--
+- None